gyetmarton/BonMal/README.md

     - If anything else is used then the default is coin-Cbc (https://github.com/coin-or/Cbc)
 - **approx**: Choose the approximation method
     - "one_imp": approximation of the TR model with NU transition rules, gives the one-improved solution.
     - "class_extreme": approximation of the TR model with NU transition rules, an iterative heurisic, in each iteration it optimize only one class' transition rules.
+    - "iter": Iterative optimization of premiums and then transition rules of the _joint_ optimization model. (_only implemented to the "joint" model with "U" type transition rules)_